jerusalemmoore/programmingPractice/craigslistWebScraper/Readme.md

-Craigslist webscraper takes a currently accesses the sports items page on craigslist and creates a list of entries with a matching word to query, a max price, and a max number of products to save to the list.
+Craigslist webscraper currently accesses the sports items page on craigslist and creates a list of entries with a matching word to query, a max price, and a max number of products to save to the list.
 This list includes the item name, price, and location if available.
 This list is saved to a txt file, on multiple executions, the script will see if a change in the